AFTIA/aem-soap/README.md

-# Sample AEM project template
+# AEM SOAP Services

-This is a project template for AEM-based applications.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+This project contains a deployable library that enables the creation and publishing of OSGI-based SOAP services with automatic WSDL generation via the use of Apache CXF.

 ## Modules